rajivghandi767/country-trivia-web/README.md

 - **Two Classic Game Modes**: Guess the capital city or guess the country.
 - **AI-Powered Grading**: Utilizes Google Generative AI to intelligently grade answers, correctly identifying misspellings, abbreviations, and partial answers (e.g., "Pretoria" for South Africa).
 - **AI-Generated Fun Facts**: Provides a unique, AI-generated "Did you know?" fact after each question is answered.
-- **Dynamic AI Quizzes**: Features AI-generated, multiple-choice quizzes on various topics, including Formula 1, World Football, and Travel Hacking.
+- **Dynamic AI Quizzes**: Features AI-generated, multiple-choice quizzes on various topics, including Formula 1, World Football, and Caribbean History.
 - **Immediate Feedback**: Instantly know if your answer was correct, incorrect, or partially correct.
 - **Score Tracking**: Keep track of your score as you progress through the questions.
 - **High Score Persistence**: Saves your high score for classic modes in the browser's local storage.